uol-swjtu-xjco1921/github-intro-Huang142857/README.md

 To learn more about cloning, read ["Cloning a Repository"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ### Committing and pushing
 **Committing** and **pushing** are how you can add the changes you made on your local machine to the remote repository in GitHub.
-That way your instructor and/or teammates can see your latest work when you’re ready to share it.
+That way, your instructor and/or teammates can see your latest work when you’re ready to share it.
 You can make a commit when you have made changes to your project that you want to “checkpoint.”
 You can also add a helpful **commit message** to remind yourself or your teammates what work you did (e.g. “Added a README with information about our project”).

 Once you have a commit or multiple commits that you’re ready to add to your repository, you can use the push command to add those changes to your remote repository.
 Committing and pushing may feel new at first, but we promise you’ll get used to it 🙂

 ## 💻 GitHub terms to know

 ### Repositories
-We mentioned repositories already, they are where your project work happens, but let’s talk a bit more about the details of them!
+We mentioned repositories already, they are where your project work happens, but let’s talk a bit more about their details of!
 As you work more on GitHub you will have many repositories which may feel confusing at first.
 Fortunately, your ["GitHub dashboard"](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/about-your-personal-dashboard) helps to easily navigate to your repositories and see useful information about them.
 Make sure you’re logged in to see it!

 Repositories also contain **README**s.
 You can add a README file to your repository to tell other people why your project is useful, what they can do with your project, and how they can use it.
 We are using this README to communicate how to learn Git and GitHub with you. 😄
 To learn more about repositories read ["Creating, Cloning, and Archiving Repositories](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repositories) and ["About README's"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes).